ioos/ioos-atn-data/_docs/ndbc-gts.md

 Submission decisions are made at the individual profile level.
 A BUFR message is submitted to NDBC via SFTP when all of the following criteria are met:
 - The profile contains at least one observation
-- The data were collected within the previous 96 hours
+- The data were collected within the previous 96 hours, to avoid submitting stale data
 - Required deployment metadata and submission flags are present

-The time window guards against sending stale data to the GTS which only accepts near real-time observations.

 For data that meet these criteria for submission, the status of submission is tracked on this dashboard: https://atn-submission-dashboard.srv.axds.co/.